 As I say, I think he was saving up that one for the death of Albus Dumbledore.

 • • • •

 I still believe that, you know.
-Even a dozen years and counting after the closing of canon.
+Even some fifteen years and counting after the closing of canon.

 I think that Riddle returned to the ww from his first exile to discover that his long-range plans had suffered an unexpected set-back.
 Actually, he may have had a couple of plans regarding the school already in train, and neither had materialized.
 The first showed no signs of materializing at all.
 His back-up plan was also a washout.

 • • • •

 Which raises the question: what could have been Tom’s original plan regarding the castle?
 The one that didn’t materialize at all?

 Well, I’m no longer sure that there ever really was such a plan, given that I now believe that I have convincing evidence to conclude that the diary hadn’t been made into a Horcrux until well after 1943.
 Possibly not until something like 1981.
 But there is still a hint of one in canon.
 Once again, I have a correspondent to thank.
 As well as my fellow traveler, Swythyv.
 My correspondent pointed out the following passage from CoS, which I had overlooked: